 Now take your plan of action and convert it into a master to-do list of all the things that you must do in order to achieve this bigger picture.

 Prioritize Your Tasks Accordingly

 Many of us spend so much time during the day trying to put out fires.
-We deal with so many low priority yet urgent tasks and activities that keep us busy and moving, and at the end of the day we wonder how in the world we accomplished so little.
-Step out of this habit trap today and begin focusing on just the important tasks before they become urgent and potentially stress inducing.
+We deal with so many low priorities yet urgent tasks and activities that keep us busy and moving, and at the end of the day, we wonder how in the world we accomplished so little.
+Step out of this habit trap today and begin focusing on just the important tasks before they become urgent and potentially stress-inducing.

 Chunk Down Your Tasks

 By grouping your tasks into similar categories of activities you will become far more productive and time efficient.
 For instance, make all your telephone calls within one block hour, and respond to all your emails during only specific times of the day.
 You can also group stationary activities (when you are at your desk) together with other activities that don’t require you to move around your office.
 Once your chunk-time is over, simply move onto something else, without making any further telephone calls or writing up emails.

 Schedule Blocks of Time to do Tasks